apiaryio/api-elements/docs/element-definitions.md

 - `element` (string, required)

-    The `element` property defines the name of element.
+    The `element` property specifies the name of element.
 It MUST be a string that references an element, which SHOULD be defined.

 - `meta`